DataS-DHSC/dhsc-data-tools/docs/dhsc_data_tools/keyvault.md

 Classes
 -------

-`kvConnection(environment: str = 'prod')`
+`KVConnection(environment: str = 'prod', refresh_token: bool = False)`
 :   Key vault connection object.

     Parameters:
-    Takes an environment name parameter, which must be one of "dev", "test", "qa" or "prod".
+    Takes an `environment` name parameter, which must be one of "dev", "test", "qa" or "prod".
 Defaults to "prod".
 (Not case sensitive.)
     It will look for a corresponding key vault name in environment variables.

+    `refresh_token`: when True, will trigger re-authentication instead of using cached credentials.
+False by default.

     Requires: KEY_VAULT_NAME and DAC_TENANT environment variables.